 Make it his responsibility to remove the marks.

 I say make him figure it out.
 And clean it up and apologize to you for being a pig!
 It is now your job to change him into and adult quickly any way you can.
-And just so you know.
-That may not be spit, think about it.

 Just want to suggest to you that it might not be "spit" that is on his wall.